Legal Advice for Compensation Insurance Claims & TPD Payouts

 Breach of duty

-The defendant must have breached their legal duty by failing to act reasonably under the circumstances.
-This can be shown through an action or failure to perform.
+To prove negligence, the injured party must show that the defendant breached their legal duty by failing to act reasonably under the circumstances.

 Causation